Ruggedization, compact tech lead embedded system innovations at AUSA 2024

 Exhibitors also focused on miniaturization, which involves packing more advanced computing and processing power into smaller, rugged systems.
 These compact technologies are intended to help integrate advanced computing solutions into vehicles, drones, and portable units while maintaining high performance and reliability in extreme environments.

 But there were other innovations on display as well.
-One example is General Micro Systems (GMS), which debuted four new cross-domain systems (CDS) that offer secure communication between classified and public networks on the battlefield, the company announced in a statement.
-The systems are designed for airborne and ground-based applications, and allow data to transit securely between domains without risking critical mission data, according to the company.
+One example is General Micro Systems (GMS), which debuted four new cross-domain systems (CDS) that enable secure communication between classified and public networks on the battlefield, the company announced.
+The systems -- designed for airborne and ground-based applications -- allow data to transit securely between domains without risking critical mission data, according to the company.